 Solution: To avoid this, research the security policies of all transit and destination airports before your trip.
 This comprehensive approach will keep you from having problems with your duty-free items.
 Knowing the rules for each location is essential for a seamless travel experience.

-Airport Security Rule for Duty-Free Bags
+Airport Security Rules & International Regulations for Duty-Free Bags

 When traveling with duty-free purchases, understanding security regulations is essential.
 Most airports follow the 3-1-1 liquids rule, which limits liquids, gels, and aerosols in carry-on luggage to containers of 100ml (3.4 oz) or less.